 When an individual makes the decision to participate in our heroin rehab in Paducah, he or she is going to participate in the admissions process, which includes both intake and evaluation.

-In order for our heroin rehab to provide the best possible care for a client, he or she must be open about his or her current condition as it relates to addiction and mental health.
-Therefore, during the intake and evaluation process, the client will become registered and then be evaluated.
-During the evaluation, the client will likely be asked the following:
+In order for our heroin rehab to provide the best possible care for a patient, he or she must be open about his or her current condition as it relates to addiction and mental health.
+Therefore, during the intake and evaluation process, the patient will become registered and then be evaluated.
+During the evaluation, the patient will likely be asked the following:

 - What kind of substance is being abused?